 Christmas Tree Lighting Celebration

-The annual Christmas Tree Lighting and Open House, sponsored by the Mukilteo Chamber of Commerce and the City of Mukilteo celebrates the holiday season by lighting the community Christmas tree, and inviting community talent to provide a wonderful afternoon of music and activities for everyone.
+The annual Christmas Tree Lighting and Open House, sponsored the City of Mukilteo celebrates the holiday season by lighting the community Christmas tree, and inviting community talent to provide a wonderful afternoon of music and activities for everyone.
 The Christmas program utilizes our local schools to provide bands and choruses.
-Held at the Rose Hill Community Center, there are fun activities for the family including holiday crafts, cookie decorating, Santa and a special guest (Buddy the Elf, the Grinch, etc.).
+Held at the Rose Hill Community Center, there are fun activities for the family including holiday crafts, cookie decorating, Santa and a special guest.
 Santa is available for pictures and whispers of Christmas wishes as he hands out candy to the kids.
 Cookies and beverages are served to everyone.
 After the indoor ceremony, the outdoor Christmas tree is lit by Santa.
 Admission to the event is free however we request a canned food donation to the food bank.